 And so the clay ball hurtles through the metaphorical air and arrives safely in the hands of the reader at precisely the climactic moment.
 The reader basks in the glow of the denouement shortly afterwards.

 Why, then, do some stories not make it?

 If we examine the allegory above, piece by piece, we can analyse for ourselves why any story which we haven’t quite liked has failed us.

 Firstly, and perhaps primarily, it failed because it wasn’t what it seemed to be.
 It may have looked like a romantic comedy but turned out to be a horror story; it may have possessed all the outward signs of being a tense thriller but turned out to be a comedy (intentionally or not).
 Readers calling for clay balls to be thrown to them across parks have only certain outward signs upon which to judge what to expect.
 Successful stories have to display at least some of these, and have to not disappoint, if they are to triumph.

 But if we assume that a story has set out to be what it has described itself as, what happens ‘mid-flight’ to doom it to failure?

 Initially, it could be because it was poorly made, aimed or directed.
 The protagonist may not be attractive enough to hold the ball together.
 The old, wise mentor figure may be weak or lacking completely.
 Along the way, each character archetype may have failed in its duty or have been absent in action.
 Any one of these mishaps, or all of them together, will add up to one thing in the end: a missed target.
-Instead of enjoying the warm fulfilment associated with a successful story, the reader will drop the ball and move rapidly on.
+Instead of enjoying the warm fulfilment associated with a successful story, the reader will drop or fail to catch the ball and move rapidly on.

 The four pillars of storytelling - momentum, mystery, morality and meaning - must also have faltered along the way.